aprv10/aprv10/README.md

 ## Apoorv Singh

 I build things from first principles — ML papers reproduced from scratch, AI systems and agents, and full-stack applications.
-I'd rather understand a system from the inside out than wrap an API.
+I build from first principles when it counts, and ship fast with the right API when it doesn't.

 🌐 [aprv.vercel.app](https://aprv.vercel.app)